marcoandre1/express-react-app/README.md

 )
 ```

-## Add new tasks using Sagas
+## Add Sagas

 We want to allow the user to create new tasks.
-The user will be able to change the state of the applciation.
+This means that we want to allow the user to change the state of the application.
+This is possible with **Sagas**.

-1. Reducer must be updated to allow tasks array to be changed.
+1. `reducer` function must be updated to allow tasks array to be changed.
+If you are following the tutorial from the beginning, you will notice that we are just passing the `defaultState` of the application to the `reducer` function: `function reducer (state = defaultState, action) {return state;}`.
 2. Tasks need random ID, reducers can't be random, therefore **Saga** or **Thunk** is needed.
-3. Updated state is reflected automatically in React component appearance because all our components are **connected**.
+3. Updated state is reflected automatically in React components because all of our components are **connected**.

 ### Sagas in Brief